 A defect with any type of consumer product could potentially cause personal injuries and wrongful deaths.
 No matter what type of product you believe caused you or a loved one’s recent injuries, contact us to discuss the possibility of bringing a lawsuit.
 One or multiple parties may owe you financial compensation for several different damages.

-The proof required for a defective products case will depend on the legal doctrine the case involves.
+The proof required for a Northern Virginia defective products legal case will depend on the legal doctrine the case involves.
 The doctrine you or your lawyer use to bring your case will determine how many elements you must establish for damage recovery.
 In general, a claim based on negligence or breach of contract will have greater evidentiary standards than one based on strict liability.

-A breach of contract case is similar to a negligence case in that the requirements for compensation include the plaintiff establishing the company’s neglect to fulfill the terms of a contract, guarantee or promise.
+A breach of contract case is similar to a negligence case in that the requirements for compensation include the plaintiff establishing the company’s neglect to fulfill the terms of a contract, guarantee, or promise.
 Your attorney will need to show evidence of the existence of a valid contract or agreement between you and the product manufacturer, a breach of this contract and subsequent related damages to win your case.

 The burden of proof in all civil claims, including those centered on product liability, is a preponderance of the evidence.
 Rather than the requirement to prove guilt beyond a reasonable doubt, as is the case in criminal law, you or your attorney must only prove your argument is more likely to be true than not true.
 An attorney from Koonz McKenney Johnson & DePaolis LLP can help you with the specific elements and burden of proof in your Fairfax product liability lawsuit.